Raynos/fyp/README.md

  - selected item border is too wide (done)
  - colors need tweaking (done)
  - blog post should not close unless clicked on title (done)
+ - fix issue with some links not opening in new tab (done)

  just so you can say Informal feedback from n users came up with the following suggestions for refinements to the user interface.
 Most deal with adding clarity to the visual outline of the content, improving the user experience.